cbrunet/typo3-cb_newscal/Documentation/Administrator/Index.rst

 plugin.tx_cbnewscal.settings.firstDayOfWeek
-  0 to begin the week on Sunday, 1 to begin the week on Monday
+  0 to begin the week on Sunday, 1 to begin the week on Monday plugin.tx_cbnewscal.settings.scrollMode
+  Determine the way we navigate through calendars (when more than one calendar is displayed):

+  - -1 (All but one) put the last displayed calendar in first position when navigating forward, and vice-versa for backwark (e.g. JAN - FEB - MAR => MAR - APR - MAY).
+  - 0 (All) replace all visible calendar by the nex set of calendars (e.g. JAN - FEB - MAR => APR - MAY - JUN)
+  - 1 (One) move one month position a time (e.g. JAN - FEB - MAR => FEB - MAR - APR)

 Paths to Fluid templates are defined in TypoScript constants.
 However, a better way to customize templates